Justin0122/discord-bot-php-2/README.md

-# discord-bot-php
+# Discord Bot (PHP)

-### this is a bot written in php for discord, using the [discord-php](https://github.com/discord-php/DiscordPHP) library.
+This is a PHP-based bot for Discord, utilizing the [discord-php](https://github.com/discord-php/DiscordPHP) library.

 ## Installation